alexander-mathieu/crowdhound_be/README.md

 #### currentUser

 Returns an authenticated user, based on the specified googleToken.
+Returns null if no user has the specified googleToken.
 Has additional information not available in the basic user query, such as lastName, email and location.

 #### dogs(<filters>)